esteininger/personal/ideas.md

 ### Lab Grown Diamond Store

 - Looking for a diamond ring but don't like the idea of blood diamonds?
 Use MoralGem.com to find a guilt free lab grown diamond.
 For every purchase, a donation goes to a blood diamond-torn family.
 (MoralGem.com)

+### Supplement Sharing Tool

+- Learn about what supplements your friends that have similar goals/body types take

+- Looking for a diamond ring but don't like the idea of blood diamonds?
+Use MoralGem.com to find a guilt free lab grown diamond.
+For every purchase, a donation goes to a blood diamond-torn family.
+(MoralGem.com)